EWC-consortium/eudi-wallet-rfcs/ewc-rfc003-issue-person-identification-data.md

 Additionally, it is possible to specify JWK directly in the header using `jwk` header claim.

-# Appendix C: PID attribute schema according to IA
+# Appendix C: PID attribute schema according to IA and ARF
 This schema has been composed according to the IA 2997 Annex [6].
 The description of each attribute is present both on ARF annex [7] and IA 2997 Annex[6] (this if of course the master reference for encoding, formats and so on).
 > [!NOTE]